Updated 2026-03-08

 Loops offers clean SaaS email with transactional included.
 Sequenzy adds AI content generation and Stripe integration.
 Both are purpose-built for software companies.
 Read our guide to email tools for SaaS.

-If you must self-host: Postal or Listmonk
+If you must self-host: Postal, Listmonk, or Mautic

 The pricing comparison